tildelowengrimm/documentation/gpg/smartcard-keygen.md

 This next section is all about smartcards.
 Smartcards are designed to securely store cryptographic keys without ever revealing them.
 When you use a smartcard, all the crypto happens *on the card itself*.
 Your computer sends the smartcard a message like "Please decrypt this file." and the smartcard does the decryption and sends back the plaintext without ever revealing the secret key.

 Unfortunately, most smartcards and readers are proprietary.
 That means that it's really hard to audit them to ensure that they're truly secure and don't have any backdoors.
-It's totally plausible that some smarcards might have bugs that allow timing attacks, and perhaps some even have backdoors which *will* allow them to divulge the secret key.
+It's totally plausible that some smartcards might have bugs that allow timing attacks, and perhaps some even have backdoors which *will* allow them to divulge the secret key.

 For safety's sake, you might want to *assume* that your smartcard has a backdoor or vulnerability and treat it like a (less-secure) USB thumb drive.
-On the bright side, your card might actually be secure and give you an extra layer of insualtion against attackers!
+On the bright side, your card might actually be secure and give you an extra layer of insulation against attackers!

 You can think long and hard about which smartcard you want, and who you trust to make them safely.
 For now, let's assume that you've picked a smartcard and reader, and have them ready to go.
 The GPG manual has [some instructions](http://www.gnupg.org/howtos/card-howto/en/smartcard-howto-single.html) for setting up your computer to use a smartcard and reader.